The best places to eat and drink in Manchester's Northern Quarter

 Takk has a weekly changing selection of four single origin coffees brewed by hand, and a beautifully nordic space to hang out in, should you not be like us, and order your coffee to go.

-VEGETARIAN AND COFFEE DREAMS AT PIG AND SPARROW
+Best northern quarter food - VEGETARIAN AND COFFEE DREAMS AT FIG AND SPARROW

 Sit in the window and watch Manchester go by, while enjoying delicious coffee (a common thread in Manchester), and predominantly vegetarian food, including a seriously good avocado on toast, with chili and walnuts.